dmouni24/classavo-cypress-tests/README.md

 > **Note:** There is no UI implementation here; network calls are stubbed using `cy.intercept`.
 Selectors like `data-cy="..."" are assumed to exist in the app.

+---

+## Important Submission Note
+I initially developed this project locally, then copied the final files into GitHub UI for submission.
+The repository is fully runnable if you clone or download as a ZIP.

+---

 ## Structure
 cypress/
 e2e/